Maud Isabel Howard

 F, #60567, b.
 17 July 1804, d.
 26 May 1876

-Henrietta Anna Howard was born on 17 July 1804.2 She was the daughter of Lord Henry Thomas Howard-Molyneux-Howard and Elizabeth Long.2,3 She married Henry John George Herbert, 3rd Earl of Carnarvon, son of Henry George Herbert, 2nd Earl of Carnarvon and Elizabeth Kitty Acland, on 4 August 1830 at Aldingbourne, Sussex, England.2 She died on 26 May 1876 at age 71 at Pixton Park, England.2 Her will was probated on 7 July 1876, at under £10,000.2
+Henrietta Anna Howard was born on 17 July 1804.2 She was the daughter of Lord Henry Thomas Howard-Molyneux-Howard and Elizabeth Long.2,3 She was baptised on 7 August 1804 at Arundel, Sussex, England.4 She married Henry John George Herbert, 3rd Earl of Carnarvon, son of Henry George Herbert, 2nd Earl of Carnarvon and Elizabeth Kitty Acland, on 4 August 1830 at Aldingbourne, Sussex, EnglandG.2 She died on 26 May 1876 at age 71 at Pixton Park, EnglandG.2 Her will was proven (by probate) on 7 July 1876, at under £10,000.2

 Her married name became Herbert.
-As a result of her marriage, Henrietta Anna Howard was styled as Countess of Carnarvon on 16 April 1833.
+After her marriage, Henrietta Anna Howard was styled as Countess of Carnarvon on 16 April 1833.

 Children of Henrietta Anna Howard and Henry John George Herbert, 3rd Earl of Carnarvon